Rick J. Short, Ph.D.

 College of Human Sciences and Humanities

 Dr. Short received his Ph.
-D. in Psychology from the University of North Carolina at Chapel Hill, his M.Ed. in Special Education/School Psychology from Texas State University-San Marcos and his Bachelor of Arts in Psychology from the University of Texas at Austin.
-Dr. Short has a strong record of teaching, service and funded research and publication.
-In addition, Dr. Short is a licensed psychologist as well as a level II school psychologist.
+D. in psychology from the University of North Carolina at Chapel Hill, his M.Ed. in special education/school psychology from Texas State University-San Marcos, and his Bachelor of Arts in psychology from the University of Texas at Austin.